History of the Actor model: Lambda calculus

 However, the semantics of the lambda calculus were expressed using variable substitution in which the values of parameters were substituted into the body of an invoked lambda expression.
-The substitution model is unsuitable for concurrency because it does not allow the capability of sharing of changing resources.
-Inspired by the lambda calculus, the interpreter for the programming language Lisp made use of a data structure called an environment so that the values of parameters did not have to be substituted into the body of an invoked lambda expression.
+The substitution model is unsuitable for concurrency because it does not allow the capability of sharing of changing resources Inspired by the lambda calculus, the interpreter for the programming language Lisp made use of a data structure called an environment so that the values of parameters did not have to be substituted into the body of an invoked lambda expression.
 This allowed for sharing of the effects of updating shared data structures but did not provide for concurrency.

 Simula

 Simula 67 pioneered using message passing for computation, motivated by discrete event simulation applications.
-These applications had become large and unmodular in previous simulation languages.
+These applications had become large and unmodular in prior simulation languages.
 At each time step, a large central program would have to go through and update the state of each simulation object that changed depending on the state of whichever simulation objects it interacted with on that step.
 Kristen Nygaard and Ole-Johan Dahl developed the idea (first described in an IFIP workshop in 1967) of having methods on each object that would update its own local state based on messages from other objects.
-In addition they introduced a class structure for objects with inheritance.
+Also, they introduced a class structure for objects with inheritance.
 Their innovations considerably improved the modularity of programs.

 However, Simula used coroutine control structure instead of true concurrency.